soarqin/DSP_Mods/UXAssist/README.md

       - When reach the protection value, veins/oils steeps will not be mined/extracted any longer.
       - Close this function to resume mining and pumping, usually when you have enough level on `Veins Utilization`
     - Do not render factory entities (except belts and sorters)
-      - This also makes players click though factory entities but belts
+      - This also makes players click though factory entities but belts and sorters
+    - Allow overflow for Logistic Stations and Advanced Mining Machines
+      - Allow overflow when trying to insert in-hand items
+      - Allow `Enhanced control for logistic storage limits` to exceed tech capacity limits
+      - Remove logistic strorage limit check on loading game
+    - Increase maximum power usage in Logistic Stations and Advanced Mining Machines
+      - Logistic Stations: Increased max charging power to 3GW(ILS) and 600MW(PLS) (10x of original)
+      - Advanced Mining Machines: Increased max mining speed to 1000%
     - Re-intialize planet (without reseting veins)
     - Quick dismantle all buildings (without drops)
     - Quick build Orbital Collectors